Legal Arguments for Speeding

 The police and prosecution must prove the following to convict a driver of speeding;

 - Has the prosecution identified the operator of the vehicle who committed the offence?
 (Y/N)

 - Has the prosecution identified that the vehicle was a motor vehicle?
 (Y/N)

 - Has the prosecution identified that the vehicle was the one cited, with the license plate, model and colour the same as the one on the ticket?
 (Y/N)

 - province/territory was the plate registered in?

 - Has the prosecution testified that the defendant was traveling on a provincial/municipal highway/street?
 (Y/N)

 - the speed limit on that highway/street?

 - How fast was the defendant traveling?

-Anything is missing in the prosecutors case may be grounds for the justice to dismiss the charge against the driver.
+If anything is missing in the prosecutors case, it may be grounds for the justice to dismiss the charge against the driver.